 There’s a lot of history to uncover in the area, but you can get the full story at the Bo-Kaap Museum.
 Established in 1978, the museum is located in one of the district's oldest and best-preserved buildings, which has been carefully furnished to depict 19th-century family life in the neighborhood.
-The venue is currently undergoing gradual redevelopment as a social history museum, which will tell the community's story within a broader cultural and historical context.
+The venue underwent gradual redevelopment as a social history museum, which will tell the community's story within a broader cultural and historical context.
 It's the perfect place to get a deeper sense of the people who inhabit these beautiful homes.

 Built in 1794, the Auwal Mosque is the oldest and best-known of the Bo-Kaap's many mosques – not to mention the first to be constructed in all of South Africa.
 Here you can see a copy of the Quran that was written down by the mosque's first imam entirely from memory while he was a political prisoner – an impressive feat!